- 1 Sign and Drive Leasing

 The main advantage that a person might find when trying to lease a car if he or she has a low credit score is that he or she will have an easier time obtaining a leasing agreement than getting an auto loan financed.
 A second advantage is that a person who is leasing gets a car that is brand new and has all of the safety features and technology that will make driving the car a secure and enjoyable experience.
 There is also a warranty that covers every vehicle that is leased.
 This means that any major repairs that need to be made to the vehicle during the time that it is being leased will be paid by the company that is leasing the car, rather than the person who has signed the agreement.

 A third advantage is that the vehicle is guaranteed to be reliable.
 This is a major confidence booster for those who rely on a vehicle to get to work and school.
 It will greatly reduce the amount of stress that a person experiences when he or she is attempting to commute.
-The final advantage is that a lease will positively affect a person’s credit score for each payment that is made on time.
+The final advantage is that a lease will positively affect a person’s credit score for each payment made on time.
 This is helpful because it will allow the credit score to be rebuilt through the lease itself, which will make applying for future loans more feasible.

-Despite all of the advantages that are mentioned above, there are also some disadvantages that have to be dealt with when choosing a bad credit car lease.
+Despite all of the advantages mentioned above, there are also some disadvantages that have to be dealt with when choosing a bad credit car lease.
 The first is that there is occasionally a down payment that is required.
 This is a sum of money that has to be provided upfront in order for a person to lease the vehicle.
 This could be impossible for some people who are leasing.
 A second disadvantage is that a person with bad credit will have higher interest rates than a person with good credit.
 This is because the person who is authorizing the lease is taking a risk when he or she takes on a person with bad credit.
-The higher interest payments minimize that risk.
-The last advantage is that the payment schedule might be more frequent than a person with a high credit score in order to ensure that the leasing payments are made.
+The higher interest payments reduce that risk.
+The last advantage is that the payment schedule might be more frequent than a person with a high credit score to make sure that the leasing payments are made.

-The monthly payments are determined by three different factors: the length of the loan, the down payment that is made when the lease is signed, and the interest rate of the lease.
+The monthly payments are determined by three different factors: the length of the loan, the down payment made when the lease is signed, and the interest rate of the lease.
 If a loan is for a longer period of time, then the monthly payments will not be as much because the loan will be stretched out.
 Putting up a large sum of money for a down payment will also cause the monthly payments for a lease to be much lower.
 This is important because it will lower the amount of money that will need to be paid to the lender.
 If you have bad credit, it is very likely that you will need to put down a sum of money in the beginning, but it is up to you how much money is relinquished.
 Easily the most important factor on how much the monthly payment will be is the interest rate.
 Those with bad credit are extremely likely to have high interest rates because they represent a greater risk to the lender.
 This will make each monthly payment higher than it would be otherwise.
 To mitigate this factor, it is recommended to put down a higher down payment.

 Undecided about leasing and financing and if you will qualify?
 It only takes a few minutes to fill out an application and have it processed at the dealership.
 Once everything passes through, you complete the transaction and drive away in your new car.
 It is a great deal for the people who qualify.